Constitution of Mississippi: Article 3

-Unique additions to the 1890 Mississippi constitution include Section 7 (denying the state the ability to secede from the United States, carried over from the 1868 constitution), Section 12 (explicitly permitting regulation of concealed carry weapons, which was not included in the 1868 constitution) and Sections 26, 26A and 29 (on conditions for grand jury and bail necessitated by the War on Drugs).
+Unique additions to the 1890 Mississippi constitution include Section 7 (denying the state the ability to secede from the United States, carried over from the 1868 constitution), Section 12 (explicitly permitting regulation of concealed carry weapons, which was not included in the 1868 constitution) and Sections 26, 26A and 29 (on conditions for grand jury and bail necessitated by the war on drugs).

-Section 12 allows for the ownership of weapons by the state's residents, however, the state government is given the power to regulate and abridge the carrying of concealed weapons.
+Section 12 allows for the ownership of weapons by the state's residents, however, the state government is given the power to regulate or prohibit the carrying of concealed weapons.
 This differs from the 1868 constitution, which did not explicitly grant the state the power to restrict that right.
 The section states:

 Section 15, carried over verbatim from the 1868 constitution, forbids slavery or involuntary servitude within the state, except when done as a punishment for a crime:

 Section 18 discusses freedom of religion.
 It prohibits religious tests as a qualification for officeholders.
 It also contains a unique clause which states that this right shall not be construed as to exclude the use of the "Holy Bible" from any public school: